graphlab-fr/opensphere-web-app/doc/en/docs/usage/interface-elements.md

 The Otletosphere is a visualization tool.
 The *Network* therefore occupies a central place on the site.
 The interface allows you to consult the database from which the *Network* is extracted through different views.

-The interface is divided into three stacked sections presented in the site navigation :
+The interface is divided into three sections presented in the site navigation :

 - About us
 - Network (inbound section)